RMalone8/AI_inference/README.md

 `uv run jmp shell -l board=orin-agx`

-Then, you will have to configure line 57 on jetson.py for the path to your ssh key:
+Then, you will have to configure line 18 on jetson.py for the path to your ssh key:

-`os.environ["CONTAINER_SSHKEY"] = "/Users/rmalone/.ssh/id_ed25519"`
+`CONTAINER_SSHKEY = "/Users/USERNAME/.ssh/id_ed25519"`

 ### Running the Project

-`python run.py` will by default deploy gemma3:4b with ollama on the jetson, but additional options exist to control for different layers of the stack.
+`python run.py` will by default search for a configuration file named `run_config.yaml` in the same directory, but `--config_path` to change the name of the file that it will be looking for.
+See run_config.yaml for an example of what the yaml syntax should look like.

-For example, if you wanted to have the model change between deployments, add `--model variable`

 #### After getting the lease, you will have to add `--powercycle True` the first time you run the project

-Once running, metrics will be visible on port 3000
+Once running, metrics will be visible on port 3000.